 Allah wants to accept your repentance, but those who follow [their] passions want you to digress [into] a great deviation. ―Qur’an 4:27

-So, many people approach religion and want to repent, to receive God, to know divinity.
-And yet, they follow their passions, their desires, and this is the opposite of religion.
-And what is the ultimate desire but sexuality, gratification of sexual sensations and pleasure?
+So, many people approach religion and want to repent, to receive God, to know divinity, and yet, they follow their passions, their desires, and this is the opposite of religion.
+What is the ultimate desire but sexuality, gratification of sexual sensations and pleasure?
 It is irrefutable.
 It is undeniable.
 We can say that lust is the greatest deviation.
 It is the culmination of the orgasm.
-All religions teach, the Qur’an teaches that, one must be chaste.
-And if you have studied Samael Aun Weor's writings, you know this is very obvious.
+All religions teach, the Qur’an teaches that, one must be chaste, and if you have studied Samael Aun Weor's writings, you know this is very obvious.
 Without chastity, there is no religion.
 This is how we return to divinity, and we are going to elaborate and explain how.

 Three Constituents of Repentance